awsdocs/aws-encryption-sdk-docs/doc_source/migration-guide.md

 After deploying version 1\.7\.*x* successfully to all hosts, you can upgrade to version 2\.0\.*x*\.
 Version 2\.0\.*x* includes breaking changes for all earlier versions of the AWS Encryption SDK\.
 However, if you make the code changes recommended in Stage 1, you can avoid errors when you migrate to version 2\.0\.*x*\.

-When you update to version 2\.0\.*x* from 1\.7\.*x*, verify that your commitment policy is consistently set to `ForbidEncryptAllowDecrypt`\.
+When you update to versions 2\.0\.*x* and later from 1\.7\.*x*, verify that your commitment policy is consistently set to `ForbidEncryptAllowDecrypt`\.
 Then, depending on your data configuration, you can migrate at your own pace to `RequireEncryptAllowDecrypt` and then to the default setting, `RequireEncryptRequireDecrypt`\.
 We recommend a series of transition steps like the following pattern\.

 1. Begin with your [commitment policy](migrate-commitment-policy.md) set to `ForbidEncryptAllowDecrypt`\.
 The AWS Encryption SDK can decrypt messages with key commitment, but it doesn't yet encrypt with key commitment\.